Pascal-Bernard/beans_sentiment_analysis/README.md

 ### Project Objective

 This project aims to create a command-line tool in **Python** to analyze sentiment in crypto-related social media posts.
-The tool leverages Python's extensive ecosystem for natural language processing (NLP) and data analysis to provide actionable insights into market sentiment.
+I decided to use Python in order to leverage Python's extensive ecosystem for NLP (natural language processing) and data analysis to provide actionable insights into market sentiment.

 ### AI Usage Disclosure